Dr. Mac’s Backup Recommendations

 Note that after I set up the following programs, they run automatically in the background with no further action on my part.
 Think of this as a “set and forget” feature.

-- My first line of defense, of course, is macOS’s excellent Time Machine.
+My first line of defense, of course, is El Capitan’s excellent Time Machine.
 There’s no excuse not to use it.
 But although Time Machine maintains multiple copies of files, they’re all stored on the same disk.
 If something’s worth backing up to one place, it’s worth backing up three times.

-- And so, in addition to Time Machine, I use the excellent Backblaze ($5 per month for unlimited cloud storage).
+And so, in addition to Time Machine, I use the excellent CrashPlan (free for local backups; $5 per month for unlimited cloud storage).
 I might use it to back up my Documents folder four times a day to two different hard drives.
 It also backs up my Home folder continuously to yet another hard drive, so every time I make a change to a document, the backup copy is updated in real time.
 Finally, it backs up my Home folder over the Internet to the CrashPlan cloud-based servers.
 Best of all, it does all that for a mere $5 per month.

-- Finally, I enable iCloud Desktop & Documents to synchronize current projects among several Macs and my iPhone and iPad, giving me even more backup copies of my most important files.
+Finally, I use the excellent and free (up to 20GB) Dropbox service to synchronize current projects among several Macs and my iPhone and iPad, giving me even more backup copies of my most important files.

-One last thing: I test the integrity of each backup regularly, and so should you.
-It confirms that the files that I think are there are actually there, and it reassures me that the files in that backup set aren’t corrupted or damaged and are capable of being restored successfully.
+There is one last thing: I test the integrity of each backup regularly, and so should you.
+For one thing, it confirms that the files I think are there are actually there, and it reassures me that the files in that backup set aren’t corrupted or damaged and are capable of being restored successfully.